Preparing for surgery

 There are a few things to do before you go to the hospital on the day of surgery:

-• Write down all of your medications, as well as the doses and the times you take them, and keep the list with you.
-Also write down any allergies including drug allergies and what happens when you take or are exposed to the medication.
+- Write down all of your medications, as well as the doses and the times you take them, and keep the list with you.
+Write down any allergies including drug allergies and what happens when you take or are exposed to the medication.

-• All body jewelry must be removed prior to arriving at the hospital.
+- All body jewelry must be removed prior to arriving at the hospital.
 Jewelry and body piercings are no longer taped for surgery.
-This means you may have to go to a jeweler and/or piercer to have it removed if you cannot take it off yourself.
+This means you may have to go to a jeweler or piercer to have it removed if you cannot take it off yourself.

-• If you are having surgery that will affect your ability to walk or move around, make sure you have a clear pathway through the common areas of your home.
-Please remove items such as throw rugs, cords, dog beds, etc.
+- If you are having surgery that will affect your ability to walk or move around, make sure you have a clear pathway through the common areas of your home.
+Please remove items such as throw rugs, electrical cords, dog beds, etc.

-• Make sure a recovery area is set up for your return home.
-Have your supplies ready — funny movies, healing foods in the refrigerator, bottles of water, a stack of books.
-And because narcotic pain medications can cause constipation, have a stool softener on hand.
-Start taking the stool softener the evening after surgery.
+- Make sure a recovery area is set up for your return home.
+Have your supplies ready — movies, food in the refrigerator, bottles of water, books, etc. Narcotic pain medications can cause constipation, so have a stool softener on hand.

-• We have made a checklist to help make sure you are well prepared for surgery and that you bring everything with you that you will need on the day of surgery: Preparing for surgery checklist (pdf)
+- We have made a checklist to help you be prepared for surgery and to remind you of what to bring with you: Preparing for surgery checklist (pdf)